-5. Oscarizor 2D/3D Multi Channel Spectrum Analyzer Review (Free/Paid)
+5. Sugar Audio Oscarizor 2D/3D Multi-Channel Spectrum Analyzer Review (Free/Paid)

-Another company that introduces a fantastic spectrum analyzer plugin to the market for a reasonable price is Oscarizor with their 2D/3D Multi Channel Spectrum Analyzer plugin.
+Another company that introduces a fantastic spectrum analyzer plugin to the market is Oscarizor with their 2D/3D Multi-Channel Spectrum Analyzer plugin.

 The plugin itself is no different than others mentioned on this list in terms of workflow.
-However, this plugin is one of the few plugins that allow users to display a frequency spectrum in 3D.
-In addition to that, the 2D/3D Multi Channel Spectrum Analyzer packs an incredible set of features that we are going to discuss.
+However, this plugin is one of the few plugins that allow you to display a frequency spectrum in 3D.
+In addition to that, the 2D/3D Multi-Channel Spectrum Analyzer packs an incredible set of features that we will discuss.

-- Users can choose to view the spectrum in either 2D or 3D formats which is a rare feature among spectrum analyzers
+- You can choose to view the spectrum in either 2D or 3D formats, which is a rare feature among spectrum analyzers

-- DAW host synchronization which is useful for users to exactly compare waveforms
+- DAW host synchronization is useful for you to compare waveforms exactly

 - This plugin makes use of side-chaining and send/receive channels to display parallel waveforms and to allow for spectrum comparisons

 - This plugin has an impressive instrument tuner that automatically sets the block size for the FFT spectrum

-- Users can view up to 10 channels at the same time
+- You can view up to 10 channels at the same time

-- The user interface for this plugin is totally resizable to fit all screens and DAW displays
+- The user interface is totally resizable to fit all screens and DAW displays

-- Users can zoom in using the mouse wheel to view specific frequency ranges
+- You can zoom in using the mouse wheel to view specific frequency ranges

 - The spectrum itself can be freely rotated in 360 degrees in all axes